hirschsn/mem-opt-slides/slides.md

 - Names tell us (roughly) where the problem is
 - Typically problem not obvious in C/C++ code

-Drill further down from symbols to its parts
+Drill further down from symbols to its underlying bytes

 - Data memory layout / individual data members
 - Inspecting code / disassembly

-## Additional Info: Data Memory Layout in DWARF
+## Additional Info: Struct Layout in DWARF

 ```text
 0x0000a54d:   DW_TAG_structure_type